siberianfox/g2wiki/gQuintic-Specs.md

     - uses one of the 4 low-power FETs channels for the VFD DAC

 - Other
-  - Configured for daughterboard to carry Linux host computer
+  - Configured for daughterboard to carry Linux host computer (see Features)
-    - Supply up to 5v @ 1500ma to off-board host
+  - Watchdog safety circuit to disable powered outputs (see Features)
+  - Support for external ESTOP (see Features)
+  - SPI and I2C expansion port
+  - JTAG/SWD connection and real-time debugging using Atmel-ICE or other ICE
+  - ROHS

+## Features

+### Linux Host Connector
+The gQuintic is designed to carry a daughterboard with a small host computer (presumably Linux).
+One connection to the daughterboard provides 5 volts at up to 1500 ma.

-    - Host connector provides
+The Host Connector provides the following:
 - 4-wire UART RX/TX/RTS/CTS
 - Safety signal from board (board-is-sane assertion signal, as well as sanity pulse-train signal)
 - RESET and ERASE lines drivable from host
-       - Host interrupt line driven from controller MCU
+- Host interrupt line driven from controller MCU to notify the host of significant events
 - Logic 3.3v and ground
-  - SPI and I2C expansion port
-  - Watchdog safety circuit to disable powered outputs (see Features)
-  - Support for external ESTOP (see Features)
-  - JTAG/SWD connection and real-time debugging using Atmel-ICE
-  - ROHS

-## Features
+The daughterboard may also bridge the SPI/ I2C expansion connector providing I2C and 2 SPI channels

 ### Watchdog Safety Circuit
 Most product safety certifications (e.g. CE for Europe) for things like machine tools require that a redundant hardware failsafe be provided to shut down the machine in various failure cases.
 This should be in hardware, unless you have a software solution that is separate from the main SW, and the failsafe SW itself then needs to be certified (which we want to avoid).